saracorreia07/saracorreia07/README.md

 <br>
 <p><strong>A few things that kind of define me:</strong></p>

-- 🐶  I lose all reasoning when presented with dogs.
+- I lose all reasoning when presented with dogs 🐶
-- 🤗 I laugh a lot.
-Also, at my own jokes.
+- I laugh a lot.
+Also, at my own jokes 🤗
-- 🎧I I thrive at live music gigs && on airplanes to anywhere.
+- I thrive at live music gigs && on airplanes to anywhere 🎧I
-- 🎨 I draw stuff.
-They say I'm creative.
+- I draw stuff.
+They say I'm creative 🎨
-- 🙏🏼 My serious self is into minimalism and sustainability.
+- My serious self is into minimalism and sustainability 🙏🏼
 <br>

 <p><strong>Languages && Tools:</strong></p>